 Break-ups are hard for everybody and can take a long time to repair from.
 Whether you dated for a year or five years, someone special in your life is now leaving (amicably or otherwise), and that can be difficult to come to terms with.
 Helping a friend through a break-up can feel even harder; you’re at an arm’s length from the situation, the whole time watching your loved one hurt.
-There are thousands of small ways to show support and love for a friend after a difficult break-up, ranging from a surprise flower delivery to letting her cry on your couch.
+There are thousands of small ways to show support and love for a friend after a difficult break-up, ranging from a surprise flower delivery from the best sympathy flowers to letting her cry on your couch.

 The most important aspect of supporting someone post-break-up is being there to listen and as a much-needed distraction.
 A lot of supporting your friend will be intuitive; going over to their house and eating ice cream, going shopping, or spending time outside.
 Really bad break-ups can be long and drawn out, and it might take your friend a long time to get her over the situation.
 You can’t be there the whole time, but you can let her know throughout the process that you’re there for her.
 Here are a few tips on how to deal with a break-up, aside from going to her ex’s house and tossing eggs at it.

 After a relationship ends, there can be a lot of things left unsaid.
 Let your friend get it all out, and provide an open, honest ear for her.
 Allow her to think about what went wrong in the relationship, but don’t let her paint herself in a negative light or look back with rose-tinted glasses; most breakups are for the best.
 You can provide a space for a constructive dialogue about why the relationship didn’t succeed, but remind her that no relationship is a failure.
 Being willing to be emotionally open is always a win!